This is the last part of a 4 part series in-depth comparison between Shopify and BigCommerce

 Reporting and Analytics

-Report generation tools are available on these platforms to generate reports based on orders, customers, products etc. Both Platform provides integration with Google Analytics.
+Report generation tools are available on these platforms to generate reports based on orders, customers, products, etc. Both Platform provides integration with Google Analytics.
 In addition to this, they do deliver analytic reports from their platforms.

 Both Shopify and BigCommerce offer you various channels to get a hold of their technical support, including email, live chat, and phone support.
-Both offer 24/7 services, which is fast approaching the bare minimum level of service for e-commerce online store builders!
-They also offer product discussion forums, knowledge centres from where customers can retrieve information regarding products.
+Both offer 24/7 services, which are fast approaching the bare minimum level of service for e-commerce online store builders!
+They also offer product discussion forums, knowledge centers from where customers can retrieve information regarding products.
 Market feelers reveal that Shopify customer service stays far ahead of BigCommerce customer service.

 BigCommerce offers 4 pricing plans7:

 - BigCommerce Enterprise: Varies depending on requirements

 - Basic Shopify: $29 per month